jlan84/sql-assignment/individual.md

 Sorting
 ==========================================

 1. Let's start with a query which gets the average price for each type.
-It will be helfpul to alias the average price column as 'avg_price'.
+It will be helpful to alias the average price column as 'avg_price'.

 2. To make it easier to read, sort the results by the `type` column.
 You can do this with an [ORDER BY](http://www.postgresqltutorial.com/postgresql-order-by/) clause.